pigly-di/pigly/packages/pigly/README.md

 ## Transformer Usage

 with '@pigly/transformer' installed (see https://github.com/pigly-di/pigly/packages/pigly-transformer) you are able to omit manually creating a symbol.
-Currently
+Currently methods

 * `.bind<T>(provider)`
 * `.get<T>()`
 * `to<T>()`
 * `toAll<T>()`
+* `Inject<T>()`

 are supported.
 At present the type `T` _must_ be an interface type.